clarkdatalabs/time_filter_map/README.md

   ]
 }
 ```
-The most important thing here, as you may already know, is the information about "coordinates" under "geometry".
-But be sure to have other needed information input inside "properties".
+The most important thing here, as you may already know, is the information about "coordinates", under "geometry".
+But be sure to have other needed information inside "properties".

-When the GEOJSON file is done, put it in the folder "data".
+When the GEOJSON file is done, put it in the "data" folder.

 #### 2. Updates in HTML
-There're a few places in file "index.html" where you may want to modify.
+There are a few places in the file "index.html" you may want to modify.
 ##### 2.1 Head Title
 It is at the Line 12 in the sample code.
 ```